 If you’re an outdoor adventurer who spends a lot of time on the trail, a dependable pair of hiking boots can be the most important gear you own.
 The wrong footwear can often make the difference between a great hike and a frustrating one.
 Yet shopping for the perfect pair presents a familiar gear-buying dilemma: too many choices.
 It can be difficult to know where to start and how to narrow down the options.
 In this post, we’ll explain how to choose a hiking boot and provide 8 great options no matter your hiking style.

 Before you start your search, it’s important to ask yourself: What type of hiking do I plan to do?
 Consider the climate and terrain where you plan to hike.
 Then think about the distance you plan to cover.
 Does most of your hiking involve short day trips to local parks?
 Or are you preparing for a backpacking trip or Colorado summit?
 Will you be hiking in a dry, warm climate or a humid and cool one?
-Answering these questions is the first step in narrowing down your footwear options.
+Answering these questions is the first step in narrowing down your footwear options in order to find the best hiking boot (or shoe) for you.

 There are two main categories of hiking footwear: hiking shoes and hiking boots.
 Here are the main differences: